thundich/python-challenge/README.md

 ## Installation and Configuration
 	- Python

-	- Files included with repository include the CSV file code, README, and Text Files from Python Script.
+	- Files included with repository include the CSV file code, README, Python Program main.py, and Text Output File from Python Script.